Locations:

 How is adenoid cystic carcinoma diagnosed?

 If your healthcare provider thinks you may have adenoid cystic carcinoma, they will likely take a biopsy.
-The tissue sample will be sent to a pathology lab for further testing.
-Your provider may also take one or more imaging tests, including:
+They’ll send your tissue sample to a pathologist for testing.
+Your provider may also take one or more imaging tests, like:

 Management and Treatment